 THE BEST PLANNERS TO USE FOR PRODUCTIVITY IN 2020

 I want to kick things off with the Nomatic Planner since this is actually the planner I’m using daily this year.

-I had never heard of the Nomatic Planner until I started doing research for 2019, but it was the one I just kept coming back to as my favorite.
+I had never heard of the Nomatic Planner until I started doing research last year, but it was the one I just kept coming back to as my favorite.
 And I’m SO glad I purchased this one.

 Nomatic is a company that focuses on a lot more than just planners.
 They aim to create functional products for people who are on the go.
 Their other products include backpacks, wallets, and travel accessories.